Toward a Characterization of Simulation Between Arithmetic Theories: Preliminaries

 We distinguish throughout between external proof-length bounds and formalized internal implications.
 The statement $\mathcal S{\sststile{}{n^{O(1)}}}Con_{\mathcal S{+}\phi}(n)$ is an external assertion about the existence of short $\mathcal S$-proofs, whereas $EA{\vdash}Con_{\mathcal S}{\rightarrow}Con_{\mathcal S{+}\phi}$ is an internal relative-consistency implication in a weak base theory.
 Much of the paper is concerned with when the former should force the latter.

 Finally, we use standard notions of interpretability.
-When additional hypotheses such as finite axiomatizability, sequentiality, or reflexivity are needed, they will be stated explicitly.
-In the finitely axiomatized sequential setting, interpretability is closely related to relative-consistency implications by the Orey--H\'ajek and Visser characterizations, and polynomial-time interpretation yields polynomial overhead proof translation.
+When additional hypotheses such as finite axiomatizability or sequentiality are needed, they will be stated explicitly.
+In the finitely axiomatized sequential setting used below, the relevant equivalence is the Friedman--Visser interpretability criterion: Friedman's characterization treats the appropriate consistency statement for a finitely axiomatized target as the weakest sentence whose adjunction yields an interpretation, and Visser's Interpretation Existence Lemma supplies the weak-base relative-consistency-to-interpretation direction~\cite{Visser2017}.
+Thus, in this regime, $EA{\vdash}Con_{\mathcal S}{\rightarrow}Con_{\mathcal S{+}\phi}$ is equivalent to an interpretation of $\mathcal S{+}\phi$ in $\mathcal S$, relative to the fixed presentations and formalized consistency predicates.
+Polynomial-time interpretation yields polynomial-overhead proof translation.
 These standard facts underlie the paper's unconditional upper-bound mechanism.

 Whenever an external proof transformation is used to derive polynomial-size $\mathcal S$-proofs, we will state explicitly whether the transformation is merely true in the standard model, formalizable in $EA$, or available with polynomial-size $\mathcal S$-proofs.